Systems biology: Creating biological models

-Researchers begin by choosing a biological pathway and diagramming all of the protein interactions.
-After determining all of the interactions of the proteins, mass action kinetics is utilized to describe the speed of the reactions in the system.
-Mass action kinetics will provide differential equations to model the biological system as a mathematical model in which experiments can determine the parameter values to use in the differential equations.
-These parameter values will be the reaction rates of each proteins interaction in the system.
-This model determines the behavior of certain proteins in biological systems and bring new insight to the specific activities of individual proteins.
+Researchers begin by choosing a biological pathway and diagramming all of the protein, gene, and/or metabolic pathways.
+After determining all of the interactions, mass action kinetics or enzyme kinetic rate laws are used to describe the speed of the reactions in the system.
+Using mass-conservation, the differential equations for the biological system can be constructed.
+Experiments or parameter fitting can be done to determine the parameter values to use in the differential equations.
+These parameter values will be the various kinetic constants required to fully describe the model.
+This model determines the behavior of species in biological systems and bring new insight to the specific activities of systems.
 Sometimes it is not possible to gather all reaction rates of a system.
 Unknown reaction rates are determined by simulating the model of known parameters and target behavior which provides possible parameter values.

 The use of constraint-based reconstruction and analysis (COBRA) methods has become popular among systems biologists to simulate and predict the metabolic phenotypes, using genome-scale models.
-One of the methods is the flux balance analysis (FBA) approach, by which one can study the biochemical networks and analyze the flow of metabolites through a particular metabolic network, by maximizing the object of interest.
+One of the methods is the flux balance analysis (FBA) approach, by which one can study the biochemical networks and analyze the flow of metabolites through a particular metabolic network, by optimizing the objective function of interest (e.g. maximizing biomass production to predict growth).

+Applications in system biology

+Systems biology, an interdisciplinary field that combines biology, data analysis, and mathematical modeling, has revolutionized various sectors, including medicine, agriculture, and environmental science.
+By integrating omics data (genomics, proteomics, metabolomics, etc.), systems biology provides a holistic understanding of complex biological systems, enabling advancements in drug discovery, crop improvement, and environmental impact assessment.
+This response explores the applications of systems biology across these domains, highlighting both industrial and academic research contributions.
+System biology is used in agriculture to identify the genetic and metabolic components of complex characteristics through trait dissection.
+It aids in the comprehension of plant-pathogen interactions in disease resistance.
+It is utilized in nutritional quality to enhance nutritional content through metabolic engineering.

+Cancer

+Approaches to cancer systems biology have made it possible to effectively combine experimental data with computer algorithms and, as an exception, to apply actionable targeted medicines for the treatment of cancer.
+In order to apply innovative cancer systems biology techniques and boost their effectiveness for customizing new, individualized cancer treatment modalities, comprehensive multi-omics data acquired through the sequencing of tumor samples and experimental model systems will be crucial.

+Cancer systems biology has the potential to provide insights into intratumor heterogeneity and identify therapeutic options.
+In particular, enhanced cancer systems biology methods that incorporate not only multi-omics data from tumors, but also extensive experimental models derived from patients can assist clinicians in their decision-making processes, ultimately aiming to address treatment failures in cancer.